FEBRUARY | GOD CREATED US WITH EMOTIONS

 • Happy and You Know It: Indestructibles Book — This durable favorite highlights one of our monthly songs and invites movement and joy.
 It works especially well for younger toddlers who learn through rhythm and repetition.

 • When Sadness Is at Your Door by Eva Eland — I love how this story invites children to notice sadness rather than ignore it.
 It creates space to evaluate feelings and decide what to do with them.
-Finn also wrote “Where Happiness Begins” that encourages children to look for happiness when it’s hard to find.

 This post contains affiliate links through our Amazon Associate account.
 That means if you purchase a book through these links, I may receive a small commission at no extra cost to you.
 Your support allows me to keep offering practical, Christ-centered tools for disciple-makers like you.